IU14/advancedOS_bashnsims/checklist.md

 - [X] Correct implementation of sim data configuration & usage
 - [X] Correct implementation of LIFO & FIFO scripts
 - [X] Correct and complete implementation (as outlined above)
-- [ ] 800 words write up - currently over word count, need to make more concise and pick what really is the most important key parts to talk about.
+- [x] 800 words write up - currently over word count, need to make more concise and pick what really is the most important key parts to talk about.

-To DO next:

-- fix delte func
-- working on extracting the time & minutes in order to find total time, have moved to seperate sh script for now as keep getting unsolable syntax error.
-- complete write up
-- submit